 Watch the action 24/7 when the cams are in season in the Spring and Summer months.

-The PUFFIN CAM overlooks a puffin loafing area at Seal Island NWR where Audubon’s Project Puffin operates a summer field station.
+The PUFFIN LOAFING LEDGE CAM overlooks a puffin loafing area at Seal Island NWR where Audubon’s Project Puffin operates a summer field station.
 The Seal Island puffins were decimated by excessive hunting in 1887.
 Project Puffin restored a puffin nesting colony using methods first developed at Eastern Egg Rock.
 Nearly 1,000 puffin chicks from Newfoundland were hand-reared and released at Seal Island between 1984 and 1989.
 Now, more than 500 pairs nest at the island.
 Watch the puffins and their relatives the razorbills and murres that now frequent Seal Island.
-Also view the BOULDER BERM CAM, which shows puffins coming and going, sometimes with food, from above the puffin burrow.
+Also view the AUDUBON PUFFIN CAM - BOULDER BERM, which shows puffins coming and going, sometimes with food, to their nests.

 The PUFFIN BURROW CAM gives views of the family life of a pair of puffins at Seal Island NWR.
 The pair hatched a single chick, named 'Petey' in 2012.
 Unfortunately, Petey did not survive because of a shortage of proper size food.
 In 2013, a puffin chick named ‘Hope’ hatched on July 3rd on Seal Island NWR, entertained us as she grew into a feisty young puffling, and fledged on August 21st.
 After that came puffins 'Pal' (2014) and 'Joy' (2015).
 There was no chick in 2016 - the next chick we watched was 'Conrad' (2017), followed by 'Grace' (2018).

-The GUILLEMOT BURROW CAM at Seal Island NWR is focused underground on a nest with two eggs.
-Black Guillemots, like their puffin cousins, spend their life at sea, coming to land each year to nest in rock crevices and shallow burrows.
+The BLACK GUILLEMOT BURROW CAM at Seal Island NWR is focused on an underground Black Guillemot nest in a rock crevice.
 It takes about 32 days for the chicks to hatch.
 The parents feed their chicks ribbon-like Rock Eels and other bottom-dwelling fish, captured by the auks in dives of up to about 70 feet deep.